 We must attract and retain highly skilled employees in order to succeed.
-If we are not able to retain our current senior management team, especially our Chief Scientific Officer, Dr. Jin-Long Chen, or to continue to attract and retain qualified scientific, technical and business personnel, our business will suffer.
+If we are not able to retain our current senior management team, or to continue to attract and retain qualified scientific, technical and business personnel, our business will suffer.

 To succeed, we must recruit, retain, manage and motivate qualified clinical, scientific, technical and management personnel and we face significant competition for experienced personnel.
 If we do not succeed in attracting and retaining qualified personnel, particularly at the management level, it could adversely affect our ability to execute our business plan and harm our operating results.
-An important element of our strategy is to take advantage of the R&D and other expertise of our current management.
-The loss of any one of our executive officers, including, in particular, Dr. Jin-Long Chen, our Chief Scientific Officer, could result in a significant loss in the knowledge and experience that we, as an organization, possess and could cause significant delays, or outright failure, in the development and further commercialization of our product candidates.
+In April 2023, we announced a restructuring of our workforce, reducing our existing headcount by approximately 33%.
+At the same time, our founder, Dr. Jin-Long Chen, resigned from the Board and his position as Chief Scientific Officer.
+These significant changes may cause additional attrition and negatively affect employee morale.
+Additionally, as we are operating our business with fewer employees, including fewer members of senior management, the loss of a significant number of our remaining employees or of any of our current executive officers could result in a significant loss in the knowledge and experience that we, as an organization, possess and could cause significant delays, or outright failure, in the development and further commercialization of our product candidates.

 There is intense competition for qualified personnel, including management, in the technical fields in which we operate, particularly in the oncology field, and we may not be able to attract and retain qualified personnel necessary for the successful research, development and future commercialization, if any, of our product candidates.
-We recruit for talent in the biotechnology and pharmaceutical industry in the San Francisco Bay Area, which is one of the most competitive and highest cost labor market in the United States and periodically experiences higher turnover rates than other industries.
+We recruit for talent in the biotechnology and pharmaceutical industry in the San Francisco Bay Area, which is one of the most competitive and highest cost labor markets in the United States and periodically experiences higher turnover rates than other industries.
 For example, in 2022, we continued to experience a challenging recruiting environment with relatively high rates of employees leaving the company to pursue other opportunities, particularly in the first three quarters of the year.